-- 9.5.1 The IJB has established a Clinical and Care Governance Committee to oversee the clinical and professional governance arrangements for lintegrated Services.
+- 9.5.1 The IJB has established a Clinical and Care Governance Committee to oversee the clinical and professional governance arrangements for Integrated Services.
 The Clinical and Care Governance Committee brings together senior professionals representative of the range of professional groups involved in delivering health and social care services.
-This includes at least one lead from each of the Parties' senior professional staff, the Chief Social Work Officer and Executive Director of Nursing and Midwifery Director. - 9.5.2 The three professional advisors of the IJB listed at 9.5.5 b)-d) are members of the Clinical and Care Governance Committee.
-These advisors will continue to report to the Medical Director and Executive Director of Nursing and MidwiferyMedical Directors. - 9.5.3 The role, remit and membership of the IJB Clinical and Care Governance Committee is set out in the IJB's Scheme of Administration, which may be reviewed and amended by the IJB.
+This includes at least one lead from each of the Parties senior professional staff, the Chief Social Work Officer and Executive Director of Nursing and Midwifery. - 9.5.2 The three professional advisors of the IJB listed at 9.5.5 b)-d) are members of the Clinical and Care Governance Committee.
+These advisors will continue to report to the Medical Director and Executive Director of Nursing and Midwifery. - 9.5.3 The role, remit and membership of the IJB Clinical and Care Governance Committee is set out in the IJB's Scheme of Administration, which may be reviewed and amended by the IJB. - 9.5.4 The Clinical and Care Governance Committee will provide clinical health care and professional social work advice to the IJB, the Strategic Planning and Commissioning Group, the Chief Officer and any professional groups established in localities as and when required.
+This can be done through the Chair of the Committee (or such other appropriate members) informing and advising the IJB, the Strategic Planning Group, the Chief Officer and any other Group, Committee or locality of the IJB as and when required.

-- 9.5.4 The Clinical and Care Governance Committee will provide clinical health care and professional social work advice to the IJB, the Strategic Planning and Commissioning Group, the Chief Officer and any professional groups established in localities as and when required.
-This can be done through the Chair of the Committee (or such other appropriate members) informing and advising the IJB, the Strategic Planning Group, the Chief Officer and any other Group, Committee or locality of the IJB as and when required. - 9.5.5 The IJB and the Chief Officer shall also be able to obtain clinical and professional advice from the IJB non-voting membership, which shall include (subject to any amendment of the IJB Order): - a) The Chief Social Work Officer; - b) A registered medical practitioner whose name is included in the list of primary medical services performers prepared by NHS Grampian the Health Board in accordance with Regulations made under section 17P of the National Health Service (Scotland) Act 1978; - c) A registered nurse who is employed by NHS Grampianthe Health Board or by a person or body with which the Health Board has entered into a general medical services contract; and - d) A registered medical practitioner employed by the Health Board NHS Grmapian and not providing primary medical services. - 9.5.6 The Clinical and Care Governance Committee will be represented on the established clinical and professional forums/groups of both the Council and NHS Grampian to address matters of risk, safety, and quality.
-The Clinical and Care Governance Committee is aligned with both Parties\arrangements. - 9.5.7 A Schematic showing the Clinical and Care Governance Committee's relationship to the NHS Grampian Clinical Governance Committee and the health board is set out in a separate document.
+- 9.5.5 The IJB and the Chief Officer shall also be able to obtain clinical and professional advice from the IJB non-voting membership, which shall include (subject to any amendment of the IJB Order): - a) The Chief Social Work Officer; - b) A registered medical practitioner whose name is included in the list of primary medical services performers prepared by NHS Grampian in accordance with Regulations made under section 17P of the National Health Service (Scotland) Act 1978; - c) A registered nurse who is employed by NHS Grampian or by a person or body with which the Health Board has entered into a general medical services contract; and - d) A registered medical practitioner employed by NHS Grmapian and not providing primary medical services. - 9.5.6 The Clinical and Care Governance Committee will be represented on the established clinical and professional forums/groups of both the Council and NHS Grampian to address matters of risk, safety, and quality.
+The Clinical and Care Governance Committee is aligned with both Parties arrangements. - 9.5.7 The Chief Social Work Officer is a member of the Clinical and Care Governance Committee.
+The Chief Social Work Officer may report to the Council to provide any necessary assurance as required. - 9.5.8 The NHS Grampian Area Clinical Forum (and clinical advisory structure), Managed Clinical and Care Networks, Local Medical Committees, other appropriate professional groups, and the Adult and Child Protection

-- 9.5.78 A similar Schematic is not available for the Council's assurance mechanisms, since this does not have a similar structure.
-The Chief Social Work Officer is a member of the Clinical and Care Governance Committee.
-The Chief Social Work Officer may report to the Council to provide any necessary assurance as required. - 9.5.89 The NHS Grampian Area Clinical Forum (and clinical advisory structure), Managed Clinical and Care Networks, Local Medical Committees, other appropriate professional groups, and the Adult and Child Protection Groups and Committees will be available to provide clinical and professional advice to the IJB.
+Groups and Committees will be available to provide clinical and professional advice to the IJB.